Lars Løkke Rasmussen: 2015 election and return to government

 Rasmussen led Venstre in the June 2015 general election.
 His Blue Bloc won a tight election in which his party came third overall, winning Rasmussen the ability to form a government.

 All members of Lars Løkke Rasmussen's second Cabinet, composed solely of members of Venstre, were sworn in on 28 June 2015 in the Danish Parliament.
 As of July 2015, his Cabinet consists of seventeen ministers.

 In 2015, Rasmussen denied US Senator Bernie Sanders's characterization of Denmark as socialist, noting that the nation had a market economy.

 On 28 November 2016 Rasmussen presented Lars Løkke Rasmussen III Cabinet, composed of members of Venstre, Conservative People's Party and Liberal Alliance.

 On 31 May 2018 it was announced that Denmark would be banning full-face veils.

 After premiership

 2019 general election

 Though Venstre made the largest gains of any party in the 2019 general election, support for the Danish People's Party and Liberal Alliance collapsed, costing Rasmussen his majority.
 With the result beyond doubt on election night, Rasmussen conceded defeat to the "red bloc" under the Social Democrats' Mette Frederiksen.
 On 6 June 2019, he announced his resignation.
 On 31 August 2019, Rasmussen resigned from his position as the chairman of Venstre party following weeks of pressure from party members.

 Leader of the Moderates

 In 2021 Rasmussen founded a new party, the Moderates.
 In the 2022 Danish general election, the Moderates became the third largest party winning 16 seats.
 Rasmussen himself received 38,439 personal votes.
 Following lengthy government negotiations, he was appointed minister of foreign affairs in Mette Frederiksen's second cabinet.

-The Moderates (Moderaterne) party, founded by Lars Løkke Rasmussen in 2021, was established to offer a new centrist-liberal alternative in response to political polarization in Denmark.
-Rasmussen drew inspiration from Sweden's Moderate Party as well as a fictional party featured in the television series Borgen.

-In the 2022 general election, the Moderates secured 16 seats in the parliament with 9.3% of the vote, becoming the country's third-largest party and achieving significant success.
-During the election campaign, the party positioned itself outside the traditional red and blue blocs, taking on the role of a centrist "kingmaker."
-Throughout this period, Rasmussen emerged as a prominent political figure both as the leader of the Moderates and as the Minister of Foreign Affairs.